AI-Guru/ngdlm/README.md

 ![TL](resources/TL.png)

-TODO Sampling strategy...
+And constructing the net is just the beginning.
+For Triplet-Loss training you need a sampling strategy.
+Usually during training you select for each sample a minibatch for positives and one for negatives.
+You then use the current model in order to find the positive that is farthest away and the negative that is closest to the current sample.
+This is a complicated algorithm.
+Which is implemented in NGDLM.

-Let me show you how this looks with NGDLM:
+Let me show you how Triplet-Loss training looks like with NGDLM:

 ```python
 # Import NGDLM models.